ublue-os/website/docs/images/bazzite/FAQ.md

 Bazzite is built off of desktop versions of Fedora built with [libostree](https://ostreedev.github.io/ostree/) which has advantages such as:

-* Atomic upgrades.
+* Automatic and atomic updates for system and applications.
 * Containerized applications which means dependencies issues should rarely happen.
-* Overlay system packages to the host.
+* Overlay system packages to the host so they survive updates.
 * Smoother upgrade process from major Fedora point releases.
 * Very little risk of an unbootable or broken system.
-* Rollback system updates.
+* Rollback system updates and pin your current deployment.

 Check out the [Universal Blue homepage](https://universal-blue.org) for more information.

 ## Is this another fringe distro?

 No. Bazzite is not a distribution.
-This is Fedora Kinoite/Silverblue (depending on the desktop environment you choose) with a recipe on top of it.
-A hypothetical scenario where everyone involved with Universal Blue could stop maintaining the project and it will still continue to receive updates directly from Fedora.
-We are utilizing the [Open Container Initiative](https://opencontainers.org/) to create these images, and most of these images are simply adding packages, services, etc. Bazzite's goal is Fedora Linux, but it provides a great gaming experience out of the box.
+These images are literally [Fedora Kinoite (KDE)](https://fedoraproject.org/kinoite/) and [Fedora Silverblue (GNOME)](https://fedoraproject.org/silverblue/) with a recipe on top of it.
+This is a new "container-native" that Fedora has been testing, and we are taking full advantage of this.
+We are utilizing the [Open Container Initiative](https://opencontainers.org/) to create these images, and are simply adding packages, services, kernel modules, etc. to existing Fedora images.
+Bazzite's goal is Fedora Linux, but provide a great gaming experience out of the box.

-Unlike traditional Linux distributions, much of the maintenance and security updates are done upstream by Fedora and Universal Blue while Bazzite only configures a great gaming experience out of the box.
+Unlike traditional Linux distributions, much of the maintenance and security updates are done upstream by Fedora and Universal Blue while Bazzite only has to focus on the gaming aspects of it.
+A hypothetical scenario where everyone involved with Universal Blue could stop maintaining the project at once, and it will still continue to receive updates directly from Fedora.
 Check out the [mission statement](/mission) and [documentation](https://universal-blue.org/introduction/) for more information.

 ## What are some of the unique applications that Bazzite uses?